ahadji05/FunctionCallBenchmark/README.md

  - Thread 1 timings: 	Virtual call: 6.50 ns,      Normal call:  5.67 ns,      Inline call:  5.66 ns

 *Virtual function has a 12-13% overhead compared to a normal function call when running on a single thread.
 Multithreading on the same physical core makes each call approximately 30% slower and at the same time hides some of the virtual call latency - the overhead drops to 8%.
-Multithreading on two physical cores shows the same overhead as without multithreading.*
+Multithreading on two physical cores shows the same overhead as without multithreading.
+In absolute time the v-table lookup cost is in the order of 1 ns.*